 One of our first activities is a Vision, Commitment and Action Workshop, which serves as the foundation of our work, inspiring individuals to move from “I can’t” to “I can” to “We can.”
 Through participation in our trainings, people set a vision for their communities, and then lay out the actions they will take to achieve that vision.
 Read more about this workshop.

 In India, The Hunger Project empowers women elected to local government in 1,979 panchayats (clusters of rural villages) to meet the development needs of their communities.
-Across seven states of India, these women lead 14.3 million people.
+Across six states of India, these women lead 9 million people.
 At the regional level, we facilitate federations of women leaders to strengthen their voice and provide a platform for learning and exchange.

 In Bangladesh, The Hunger Project mobilizes local “animators,” (trained volunteers), youth, women leaders, and local government representatives.
 In 185 Sustainable Development Goals Unions, or “SDG Unions,” our partners carry out holistic, bottom-up strategies to achieve the SDGs in their communities.
 Their work reaches 4.8 million people.

 In Mexico and Peru, we support community development initiatives, focusing on the people who are the most marginalized, particularly indigenous women, reaching over 21,000 people.
 Our work includes a special focus on improving childhood and maternal malnutrition and igniting local entrepreneurship.